canonical/mlflow-operator/docs/tutorial/mlflow-kubeflow.rst

 Great, we've launched a notebook server that's connected to MLflow!
 Now let's upload some example notebooks to this server to see MLflow in practice.

-Run Mlflow examples
+Run MLflow examples
 -------------------

-To run mlflow examples on your newly created notebook server click on the source control icon in the left most navigation bar.
+To run MLflow examples on your newly created notebook server, click on the source control icon in the leftmost navigation bar.

-From the menu choose the `Clone a Repository` option.
+From the menu, choose the `Clone a Repository` option.

 Now insert this repository address https://github.com/canonical/kubeflow-examples.git

 This will clone a whole `kubeflow-examples` repository onto the notebook server.
 The cloned repository will be a folder on the server, with the same name as the remote repository.
-Go inside the folder and after that choose the `mlflow-v2-examples` subfolder.
+Go inside the folder and after that, choose the `mlflow-v2-examples` subfolder.

 There you will find two notebooks:

 - `notebook-example.ipynb`: demonstrates how to talk to MLflow from inside a notebook.
-The example uses a simple classifier which is stored in MLflow registry.
+The example uses a simple classifier which is stored in the MLflow registry.
 - `pipeline-example.ipynb`: demonstrates how to talk to MLflow from a Kubeflow pipeline.
-The example creates and executes a three step Kubeflow pipeline with the last step writing a model object to the MLflow registry.
+The example creates and executes a three-step Kubeflow pipeline with the last step writing a model object to the MLflow registry.

 Go ahead, try those notebooks out for yourself!
 You can run them cell by cell using the run button, or all at once using the double chevron `>>`.